Marshall, Mitchell, and Rhodes Scholarship Opportunities

 - Closely review program websites: Marshall Scholarship, Mitchell Scholarship, and Rhodes Scholarship.

 - Closely review: Rhodes Scholarship “Legacy, Equity & Inclusion,” Rhodes conditions of tenure, and the Rhodes constituency-specific “Information for Candidates” document available on the respective constituency’s webpages.
 (See, for example, Rhodes USA, Rhodes Canada, Rhodes China, and Rhodes Kenya.)
 Marshall Scholarship course search and Marshall one-year (less common) and two-year study options.
+Mitchell Scholarship sample 2024-2025 application and FAQs, noting that acceptance of a finalist interview for the Mitchell Scholarship requires withdrawal from other scholarship selection processes, including the Marshall and Rhodes scholarships.

 Applying for Institutional Endorsement